 Tenderers will receive a Mark between 1 and 5 as per below.
 This Mark will be multiplied by the Weighting resulting in a Score.
 A provisional Award of Contract will be made to the Tenderer with the highest Score.

 Where a Tenderer fails to get the minimum Score in any Criteria 1-7 (Key Evaluation Criteria Level 2) the submission will not be progressed.

+Where two or more bids are equal in final marking scores, the bid with the highest functional (Level 1) score will be the successful bid.

 Scoring Matrix